 Math Madness is a team-based event that takes place during the fall in which hundreds of middle schools and high schools from across the country compete to be national champions.

 Math Madness is an event held in the fall, one for middle school teams (6th-8th) and one for high school teams (9th-12th).
 To participate, a teacher must activate a free ClassMatch account, create a team once logged into the account, and then register that team on the Events page inside the account.
-Math Madness opens the week of September 25th with a practice round followed by 2 qualifying rounds, 2 collaboration rounds, and a maximum of 6 single elimination bracket rounds.
+Math Madness opens the week of October 2nd and runs as follows: 2 qualifying rounds, 2 collaboration rounds, followed by a maximum of 6 single elimination bracket rounds.
 Every round lasts 1 week and every match involves 2 teams.
 All matches are 30 minutes in length and all students from the same team must play simultaneously.

 A team can compete at any time during the week, each round starting Sunday morning and ending Saturday night.
 It can change its time to play during the week and from week to week, as well as the players it fields each week.
 If a team chooses the same time to play as its opponent, the match is live with team score updating in real time.
 If teams cannot find a common time to compete, then each team plays at a time convenient for it, with the winner displayed after both teams have played.
 Team score is calculated by summing the top 5 individual scores of the given team.
 Each match includes 7-8 MC and fill-in-the-blank questions aligned with traditional AMC content, AMC 8 for the middle school event and AMC 10/12 for the high school event.
 Students are not restricted to a specific time length for answering any given question.
 Questions and solutions are furnished to all teams once the match/round is over.